Ferratauris/hugo/content/en/linux/lpic-1/25-systemd.md

 man systemd
 ```

-### It should be noted that replacing enable with disable will have the opposite effect.
+### It should be noted that replacing enable with disable will have the opposite effect

 ### removing the --now string will cause the service to not start immediately but be enabled to start at system bootup